gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 * *pragma Elaborate_All (Unit)*

-  Pragma ``Elaborate_All`` is placed in the context clauses of a unit, after a |with| clause.
-It guarantees that both the spec and body of its argument will be elaborated prior to the unit with the pragma, as well as all units
-  |withed| by the spec and body of the argument, recursively.
-Note that other
-  unrelated units may be elaborated in between the spec and the body.
+  You can place pragma ``Elaborate_All`` in the context clauses of a unit, after a |with| clause.
+It guarantees that both the spec and body of its argument will be elaborated prior to the unit with the pragma as well as all units |withed| by the spec and body of the argument, recursively.
+Note that other unrelated units may be elaborated in between the spec and the body.

   .. code-block:: ada